 The U14A, U14B, U17, and First team won their games and played the week later in Ekurhuleni Champs.

 This season has been a successful one to say the least.
 The swimmers enthusiastically took to the water and achieved greatly in the various events.
 Many swimmers competed in the Cradle moon events and although the distance is shorter they did extremely well most finishing in the top 20 swimmers.

 Approximately 15 swimmers participated at Buffelspoort Platinum mile and we had 3 swimmers in the top 10, namely Kyle Letley, Kieryn Letley and Kerrin Burgess, however all achieved a medal.
 Another highlight was Jenna Beeton winning her age category at Sterkfontein swim.

 Well done to all the participants.

 Girls and boys participate in Southern Gauteng as well as Eastern Gauteng tennis leagues.
 The Southern Gauteng leagues take place in the 1st, 3rd and 4th terms and the Eastern Gauteng leagues in term 2 so there is tennis all year round.
-Two boys’ and one girls’ teams entered these leagues.

 The 1st Boys team was placed second in the Eastern's league.
-The 1st boys team competed in the B league in the Southern Gauteng league in 2019 and was placed 13th in the top 26 schools.
+The 1st boys team competed in the B league in the Southern Gauteng league and was placed 13th in the top 26 schools.
 The girls’ team entered the Eastern Gauteng A league facing stiff completion from Kempton.
 Cameron Christie was selected to play in the Eastern Gauteng squad while Tyron Mnguni played for the development team.
 Cameron, who captained the teams, along with Tyron were awarded Full Colours for Tennis.